 The MS in Finance program, which has been designed to be completed in about two years, requires 30 credits of comprehensive coursework and completion of an exam.

-Still unsure whether you must submit a GMAT/GRE score?
-Our interactive evaluation form can help you navigate the admission requirements, as well as documentation that would be needed for admission review.
+Our interactive evaluation form can also help you review the admission requirements and the documentation needed for official admission review.

-What if you do not meet the admission requirements?
-Please email or call us at (262) 472-1945 to see if you could be admitted on a conditional basis.
+If you do not meet the admission requirements, please email or call us at (262) 472-1945 to see if you could be admitted on a conditional basis.

 The Master of Science in Finance curriculum has been designed to prepare you for success as a student in the program and your subsequent career.
 More information on the program structure and courses can be viewed in the Graduate Catalog.